 Peace added that Cowlings had confessed that the knife used to kill the two victims “sleeps with the fishes.”
 Al Cowlings, however, completely denied he had said anything to Peace about the murder.

-Where is Al Cowlings now?
+Al Cowlings Now

-In 2012, FOX News and TMZ had reported that Cowlings had gone bankrupt.
+In 2012, FOX News and TMZ reported that Cowlings had gone bankrupt.
 His bankruptcy had led him to sell handbags to earn a living in California.

 In 2014, the media claimed that one of Cowlings’s teammates stated that he worked under B. Wayne Hughes.
 Bradley Wayne Hughes is an American businessman and founder of Public Storage.